vedangj044/blog.drogue.io/content/2021-01-21-command-your-devices/index.md

 Even if these two communication patterns look similar at the first glance, there are some big differences between them.
 Telemetry data are usually large in volume and they can be considered as a single event stream.
 In other words, we are not interested in consuming data of a single device.
 That is why telemetry use case is a perfect fit for the Knative eventing as we can collect data from all our devices using different endpoints (and multiple instances of endpoints) and put them into the single *channel* (backed by Kafka topic).
 Our cloud services will then consume all these data and send them for further processing.

 Commands on the other hand are much smaller in volume, making them easier to handle.
-But at the same time commands are very targeted, as we're sending a command to a particular device to perform certain action.
+But at the same time commands are very targeted, as we're sending a command to a particular device to perform a certain action.
 In order to do so, the command needs to be consumed only by that one device (out of millions of other devices).
 To complicate things further, these devices are connected through different endpoints and can be even offline.
 We also need to think about different delivery guarantees and command acknowledgments as we will discuss a bit later.

 # Implementation